 This course investigates the watercolor medium that includes materials, techniques, and creation of original watercolor paintings.
-It is an introduction to traditional and contemporary watercolor art and can be a springboard for personal expression in the medium.
-Since this is a required course for Art & Design majors the priority for acceptance in this course is: 1) Art & Design majors, 2) Art & Design minors, and 3) non-Art & Design majors. \$30 lab fee.
+It is an introduction to traditional and contemporary watercolor art and can be a springboard for personal expression in the medium. (\$30 lab fee).